MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 ## Blob integration overview

 You can configure blob integration during [cluster creation](create-file-system-portal.md#blob-integration), or you can [manually create an import job](create-manual-import-job.md) any time after the cluster is created.
 Once the data is imported, you can work with the data as you would with other file system data.
-As new files are created or existing files are modified in the file system, you can export these files back to the storage account by running Lustre CLI commands on the client, or by [exporting the data using archive jobs](export-with-archive-jobs.md).
+As new files are created or existing files are modified in the file system, you can export these files back to the storage account by running Lustre CLI commands on the client, or by [exporting the data using manual export (archive) jobs](export-with-archive-jobs.md).

 When you import data from a blob container to an Azure Managed Lustre file system, only the file names (namespace) and metadata are imported into the Lustre namespace.
 The actual contents of a blob are imported when first accessed by a client.
 There's a slight delay when first accessing data while the Lustre Hierarchical Storage Management (HSM) feature pulls in the blob contents to the corresponding file in the file system.